DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

             └── docker-compose.yml
 ```

-* `config` - directory containing configs that Caddy generates,
+* `config/` - a directory containing configs that Caddy generates,
   most notably `autosave.json` which is a json version of the last run `Caddyfile`
-* `data` - directory storing TLS certificates
+* `data/` - a directory storing TLS certificates
-* `.env` - file containing environmental variables for docker compose
+* `.env` - a file containing environmental variables for docker compose
-* `Caddyfile` - configuration file for Caddy
+* `Caddyfile` - a configuration file for Caddy
-* `docker-compose.yml` - docker compose file, telling docker how to build Caddy container
+* `docker-compose.yml` - a docker compose file, telling docker how to build Caddy container

+You only need to provide the three files.</br>
-The directories are created by docker on the first run,
+The directories are created by docker compose on the first run,
-the content is visible on only as root of docker host.
+the content of these is visible only as root of the docker host.

 ### - Create a new docker network